arzwa/wgd/README.md

 for one-vs.-one orthologs.

+This is part of a new `wgd` version that is forthcoming.
 In the future this will replace `wgd mcl`.
 Please let me know of any bugs!

 ## Singularity container